The Employment Law Review: The Global Impact of the #Metoo Movement

-The #MeToo movement went viral on social media when, on 15 October 2017, Alyssa Milano tweeted #MeToo.
-Her tweet encouraged women who have been sexually abused to post about their experiences on social media with the hashtag to demonstrate the prevalence of sexual harassment.
-By early November, #MeToo had been retweeted 23 million times from 85 countries.
+The #MeToo movement went viral on social media when, on 15 October 2017, actress Alyssa Milano tweeted #MeToo.
+Her tweet encouraged women who have been sexually abused to share their experiences on social media, including the hashtag, to demonstrate the prevalence of sexual harassment.
+By early November 2017, #MeToo had been retweeted 23 million times in 85 countries.

-The current political climate and widespread social media use helped #MeToo promulgate its message and impact numerous industries throughout the United States.
-Owing to distinct legal and cultural factors, the movement has taken different forms and has had a varying impact across international jurisdictions.
+The political climate and widespread social media use helped #MeToo promulgate its message and affect numerous industries throughout the United States.
+Owing to distinct legal and cultural factors, the movement has taken different forms and has had a varying impact across the world.

 II United States